jesseduffield/jesseduffield.github.io/_posts/2021-9-15-Gos-Shortcomings-2.md

 }
 ```

 Notice that to print `stopped` I don't actually need to qualify it with `status`, I can just use the value directly.
 This is because enums are really just a collection of constants that happen to share a type and happen to be assigned mutually exclusive values.
-They're a hack around the lack of a first-class enum type.
 And because everything in Go is scoped to the package, this means that if in another file you want to create another enum with a value of the same name, you'll get an error:

 ```go
 type otherStatus int